-Moyne Abbey is one of most impressive ecclesiastical ruins in Mayo and a National Monument.
+Moyne Abbey is one of the most impressive ecclesiastical ruins in Mayo and a National Monument.
 It was founded by the Burke family as a Franciscan friary and consecrated in 1462 and is located north of Ballina on the west side of Killala Bay.

-Like its neighbour, Rosserk Friary, it was burnt by Sir Richard Bingham, Elizabeth I of England’s governor of Connacht, in 1590 in reformationist zeal.
+Like its neighbour, Rosserk Abbey, it was burnt by Sir Richard Bingham, Elizabeth I of England’s governor of Connacht, in 1590 in reformationist zeal.
 The friary was built in the late Irish Gothic style and has extensive ruins, consisting of a church and domestic buildings situated around a central cloister.
 Its west doorway is a seventeenth century insertion, and its east window displays fine switchline tracery.

 Access to the Moyne Abbey site

-As point of note to intending visitors, Moyne Abbey is not currently directly accessible from the roadside.
-To date, it has not been developed as a modern tourist site, and visitor access is currently via a right-of-way across private land.
+As point of note to intending visitors, Moyne Abbey is not currently directly accessible from the roadside as to date, it has not been developed as a modern tourist site.
+However visitor access is currently available via a right-of-way across private land.
 For these reasons, visitors should note that there may unfortunately be difficulties in accessing the site.
 This is especially relevant for visitors with impaired mobility.